cameron-jack/NGSgeno/README.md

 Integrates robotic sample preparation and Illumina Miseq DNA sequencing of amplicons with the APF's Rodentity database.

 # To do
 * Documentation!
 Sphinx docs of code.
+Need proper docstrings and type definitions
 * Modular indexing code
 * New file generation/transaction code
 * Secure access through SSL